chakradharkalle03-arch/Semiconductor-Yield-Prediction-Optimization-Multi-Agent-System/MULTI_AGENT_SYSTEM.md

 **LangGraph:** Orchestrates the workflow.
 It defines how agents connect, how data flows between them, and ensures everything happens in the right order.
 It's like a conductor's score, but for AI agents.

-**HuggingFace:** When available, provides state-of-the-art language models for intelligent analysis.
-The Prediction Agent can leverage these models for nuanced understanding of process relationships.
+**HuggingFace:** Provides access to **Mistral-7B-Instruct** (7B parameters) via Inference API.
+The Prediction Agent leverages this advanced language model for intelligent yield prediction and analysis.
+The system gracefully falls back to rule-based algorithms when the API is unavailable, ensuring reliability.

 **FastAPI:** Powers the backend, providing fast, reliable API endpoints that the agents use to communicate and the frontend uses to interact with the system.